 Magdalen College, Oxford

-Favourite thing to do in science: I love solving puzzles, and I’m lucky that I get to (try to!) do this in most parts of my research.
+Favourite thing to do in research: I love solving puzzles, and I’m lucky that I get to (try to!) do this in most parts of my research.

 I’m a husband and a dad, and can be found playing sport (hockey and tennis) or in the pub when I get the chance